 Your seatbelt is your first and best line of defense in a collision.
 While airbags provide crucial cushioning, your seatbelt does the heavy lifting of keeping you in place.
 For it to work properly, it has to be worn correctly.
 Make sure the lap belt fits snugly across your hips and pelvis, not your stomach.
 The shoulder belt should lie flat across your chest and collarbone, away from your neck.
 An improperly worn seatbelt can cause serious internal injuries in a crash.
 Remember, airbags are a supplemental restraint system; they are designed to work with your seatbelt, not replace it.
 In fact, proper seat and seatbelt use can lower the risk of fatal injuries by over 45% in a serious car crash.

-Adjust Your Head Restraint
+Is Your Head Restraint Adjusted Correctly?

 That thing behind your head isn’t just a headrest for comfort; it’s a critical safety device called a head restraint.
 Its job is to prevent whiplash by catching your head as it snaps backward during a rear-end collision.
 But it can only do its job if it’s positioned correctly.
 The top of the head restraint should be about level with the top of your head, or at least as high as your ears.
 It should also be as close to the back of your head as possible, ideally less than four inches away.
 Taking a second to check this adjustment in your car, and any car you drive, is a simple step that can save you from a debilitating and painful neck injury.